nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Adds a drug to be tracked by the system.

+- Each individual drug is uniquely identified by a serial number.
+- If the input data includes the same serial number, name, and expiry date, it will simply increase the quantity of the existing drug in the system.
+- If the serial number is the same but either the name or expiry date is different, an error will be returned as the system expects consistent information for the same serial number.
+- If it has the same name or expiry date but a different serial number, a new entry will be added to the inventory for that drug.
+- If none of the above conditions are met, the system will also add a new entry to the inventory.

 Format:

 add /n DRUG_NAME /d EXPIRY_DATE /s SERIAL_NUMBER /q QUANTITY /p PRICE